section-engineering-education/engineering-education/content/articles/growth-model-in-python/index.md

 ![optimization curve](/engineering-education/growth-model-in-python/optimize.png)

-by solving the lost function using the Newton Raphson method
+By solving the lost function using the Newton Raphson method.
 We need initial guesses of the roots to get the iterative process started to find the root of those equations.
-Suppose we use three of the given data points such as (0, 20), (12,
-60) and (18, 70) to find the initial guesses of roots; we have
+Suppose we use three of the given data points such as (0, 20), (12,60) and (18, 70) to find the initial guesses of roots; we have

 $$\large 20 = \frac{a}{1 + be^{-c(0)}}$$
 $$\large 60 = \frac{a}{1 + be^{-c(12)}}$$